K33pQu13t/FlusheMe/README.md

 *Possible values: `null`, `false` or `true`*

 That option specifies should that config section be cleared after execution.
 Setting this global option to `true` would mean to clear **WHOLE** configs after **ANY** of configs executed.
-In concrete config section that option setted to `true` would mean clear only that concrete section. `false` of `null` value make no effects.
+In concrete config section that option setted to `true` would mean clear only that concrete section. `false` or `null` value make no effects.

 <br>